Gunnar Einarsson

 Gunnar Einarsson (born 7 July 1976) is a retired Icelandic footballer who played as a defender.

-Gunnar is probably best remembered for his time as a player with KR Reykjavík and Valur, with whom he won four Úrvalsdeild titles between 2000 and 2007.
+Gunnar is probably best remembered for his time as a player with KR and Valur, with whom he won four Úrvalsdeild titles between 2000 and 2007.
 He was capped by Iceland at international level.

 Club career

 Valur

 Adept anywhere in defence or as a defensive midfielder, Gunnar began his career at Úrvalsdeild side Valur, alongside fellow young players Eiður Guðjohnsen and Ívar Ingimarsson.
-He made his debut during the 1995 season, making 9 appearances.
+He made his debut during the 1995 season, making nine appearances.
 He played in 15 of Valur's 18 league games during the 1996 season and departed the club in January 1997.

-Roda JC Kerkrade
+Roda JC

-Gunnar moved to the Netherlands in January 1997 to sign for Eredivisie side Roda JC Kerkrade.
+Gunnar moved to the Netherlands in January 1997 to sign for Eredivisie side Roda JC.
 He failed to make an appearance for the club and spent most of his contract away on loan.
-Gunnar was loaned to MVV Maastricht on three separate occasions between 1997 and 1998.
+Gunnar was loaned to MVV on three separate occasions between 1997 and 1998.
 He was a part of the team that finished the 1996–97 season as Eerste Divisie champions and made 24 appearances across his three spells with the club.
-Gunnar made seven appearances for Eerste Divisie club VVV-Venlo on loan during the final months of the 1998–99 season.
+Gunnar made seven appearances for Eerste Divisie club VVV on loan during the final months of the 1998–99 season.
 Gunnar made three appearances for English Second Division club Brentford during a three-month loan in the middle of the 1999–2000 season.

 Return to Iceland

-Gunnar returned to Iceland to sign for reigning Úrvalsdeild champions KR Reykjavík in April 2000.
+Gunnar returned to Iceland to sign for reigning Úrvalsdeild champions KR in April 2000.
 He won three Úrvalsdeild championships, two League Cups and the 2003 Icelandic Super Cup prior to moving across Reykjavík to return to Valur in January 2007.
 Gunnar won the 2007 Úrvalsdeild title and then the League Cup and the Icelandic Super Cup during the following season.
 He made 40 appearances and scored one goal during two seasons with the club.

 Gunnar dropped down to the 1. deild karla to sign for Leiknir Reykjavík in a player/assistant manager role May 2009.
 He made 59 appearances and scored two goals before moving back up to the Úrvalsdeild to sign a contract with Víkingur in July 2011.
 He made 10 league appearances in what remained of the 2011 season and suffered relegation straight back to the 1. deild karla.
 Gunnar returned to Leiknir Reykjavík in November 2011, again in a player/assistant manager role.
 He made 31 appearances and scored three goals during the 2012 season, which was his last in football.